List of historical tropical cyclone names: Names used between July 2013 and June 2023

+Names used between July 2023 and November 2025

 South Pacific

 Tropical Cyclones started to be named within the South Pacific, by the New Caledonia Meteorological Office during the 1958–59 season.
 The Fiji Office of the New Zealand Meteorological Service subsequently started to also name cyclones during the 1969–70 season with Alice being the first name to be used.